-- Use your own containers – Have you heard of the term “BYOC”?
+- Use your own containers.
+Have you heard of the term “BYOC”?
 If not, let me further talk about it.
-BYOC, or bring your own cup/container, emphasises the reducing of the plastic cup and container use.
+BYOC, or bring your own cup/container, emphasises the reduction of the use of plastic cups and containers use.
 Search online or shop at physical stores, many of them sell washable cups and containers.

 Read more: See blog on packaging alternatives to plastic.

 The New Year is coming, so think hard about your New Year’s resolution and try recycling more!